booorayan/Regression_fifa/README.md

 The OLS Regression summary revealed that the slots_taken_sum column is statistically insignificant and can be excluded from our model.

 ####   5. Evaluation:
-Groupby() method was used to challenge the result of hypothesis testing.
-The population was grouped by dayofweek and the results revealed a slight difference in the total number of bluecars taken between Monday and Friday.
+XGBoost classification model was used to challenge the predictions by polynomial and logistic regression models.
+The distribution of predictions was also analysed and compared with the distribution for the test set.

-            # grouping the population by day of week and displaying the sum of bluecars taken each day

-            group_cars = autob.groupby('dayofweek')[['bluecars_taken_sum']].sum()
-            group_cars.head()

 ### Conclusion

 *   Regression models (polynomial and logistic models) are not the best models for predicting goals scored and match outcomes.

-*

-*

 *   An assumption taken for this project is that the ranking system was the same between 2006-2018
+*   The accuracy of predictions can be improved by stacking more models together

 ### License

 Copyright (c) 2019 **Booorayan**

-This project followed the CRISP-DM methodology for the experiment design.
-The CRISP-DM methodology has the following steps: